 The Office of Marketing and Communications leads marketing and branding initiatives for the university, collaborating with university and program leadership to advance the mission and brand of the university, and to assist its programs in recruiting students and in fundraising by developing promotional strategies.

 Our work is largely at the top of the admissions funnel for tuition revenue programs, and at the bottom of the giving pyramid for our fundraising program.
 In other words, our work is about content creation across channels and platforms, establishing and affirming the brand, increasing name awareness, and generating inquiries and applications.

 Although we’re involved beyond those points in the purchase and donor cycles, Undergraduate Admissions, Graduate & Adult Admissions, the University Foundation, and program personnel largely lead conversion and cultivation strategies and tactics.

-The MarCom team is composed of CUI employees, contracted partners, and vendors that provide expertise and develop data-based strategies and tactics across channels and platforms to meet university goals.
+The MarCom team is composed of Concordia employees, contracted partners, and vendors that provide expertise and develop data-based strategies and tactics across channels and platforms to meet university goals.
 Our work includes: